In Short

 Frequently Asked Questions

-Yes, you can still enforce the contract, although your contracting party may not want to continue—this where you may seek a court order.
+Yes, you can still enforce the contract, although your contracting party may not want to continue – this is where you may seek a court order.

 You will get an amount that is equal to the loss that you have incurred.